 "This may seem drastic," he said, "but a baby does not really use the temporal lobe for cognitive function at such a young age, and if it is removed early, the brain may 'rewire' so that normal temporal lobe function is shifted elsewhere.
 If the temporal lobe is to be removed, the earlier it is done, the better."

 Second surgery stopped the seizures

-The second surgery took place one week after the first, and the results were immediate.
-Milena's seizures stopped immediately.
+The second surgery took place one week after the first, and the results were stark: Milena's seizures stopped immediately.

-"We cried tears of joy," says Agnes.
+"We cried tears of joy," said Agnes.
 "Milena was now a happy, energetic baby.
 We could not believe such a miracle."

 At 11 months of age, Milena is almost walking and developing like a normal child.
 She no longer has a right-hand preference and uses her left hand as much as her right.

 "It is so amazing," said Agnes.
 "After months of seeing her suffer and two brain surgeries, she has bounced back so well.
 We are so grateful for the care that gave us our daughter back."

 Meanwhile, neuropathological examination of the resected temporal lobe showed that what appeared on MRI to be polymicrogyria was instead focal cortical dysplasia, a condition defined by abnormal formation of the brain layers during brain development.

 "There are supposed to be six layers of neurons at the surface of the brain," said Dr. Hsu.
 "In Milena's area of focal cortical dysplasia, these layers were all mixed up."

 In addition, examination of another part of the temporal lobe called the hippocampus showed scarring, probably caused by the frequent seizures.